guilleasz/RouteHook/README.md

 # RouteHook

-A  React Component that wraps the `Route` Component of React-Router v4 with `onEnter` and `onChange` hooks.
+A  React Component that wraps the `Route` Component of React-Router v4 with `onEnter`, `onChange` and `onLeave` hooks.

 ## Motivation

 Although react-router v4 is great, and declarative routing is much better than static routing, there was one lost that seemed kind of unnecessary.

-Needing to write dummy components as classes only to make use of their lyfecyle hooks as, `componentDidMount` when the pathname matches and the component is mounted, or `componentWillReceiveProps` when the pathname changes it's a bit annoying.
+Needing to write dummy components as classes only to make use of their lyfecyle hooks as, `componentDidMount` when the pathname matches and the component is mounted,  `componentWillReceiveProps` when the pathname changes, or `componentWillUnmount` when the route don't match the route anymore, it's a bit annoying.

 Looking at a beautiful Stateless Functional Component, being turned into a React Class just to dispatch an action in its LifeCycle Hook... it just breaks my heart.